Keloo/dreamcraft.io/_posts/2019-10-22-swiftui-state-wrapper.md

   - apple
   - dreamcraft
   - property wrapper
-  - @state
   - state
 hero: https://dreamcraft.io/assets/img/whiteRectangle.png
-overlay: black
+overlay: blue
 published: true
 ---
 Property wrapper, is a powerful new feature in Swift 5.1.
-When you add the Property Wrapper, you're wrapping this property and augment it with some additional behavior when it's read or written. `@State` is one of the property wrappers provided by SwiftUI.
+When you add the Property Wrapper, you're wrapping this property and augment it with some additional behavior when it's read or written. `@State` is one of the property wrappers provided by SwiftUI.<!–-break-–>
-<!–-break-–>

 When we initialize a property that has `@State` property wrapper, we are prompting SwiftUI to monitor it.
 So every time `@State` variable is written, SwiftUI will know that and will update the views that depend on that variable in their body.
 I the following example, we have a button on top of a color.
 As soon as we press the button, it changes the value of `showColdColor` state property, and SwiftUI recreates View.